Private Aviation Education

 Jet Card vs. Fractional Ownership: A Foundational Difference

 Jet Cards offer prepaid access to private aviation with guaranteed availability, defined pricing, and flexible terms.
 They are designed to simplify flying without requiring ownership.
+Magellan Jets takes this a step further as the first provider to offer a fully customizable Jet Card: one built around individual client travel patterns, aircraft preferences, and hourly commitment levels, rather than selling the same fixed product to every traveler.

 Traditional fractional ownership models involve purchasing a share of an aircraft, along with ongoing management costs and multi-year commitments.
 Even with that investment, aircraft access is shared.